EcoG-io/iso15118/README.md

    apt update && apt install -y default-jre

    ```
+   The JRE engine is only a temporary requirement until we replace the Java-based EXI codec (EXIficient)[^4] with our own RUST-based EXI codec.

-   Install the module using `poetry` and running the main script related
+   Install the module using `poetry` and run the main script related
    to the EVCC or SECC instance you want to run.
 Switch to the iso15118 directory
    and run:
    ```bash